satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 once this system has acquired a sufficient amount of data about group A and B’s expertise on reviewing this topic.

-5. Expedite reviews and allow for post-publication review.
+5. Expedite reviews and allow for continued review.

 Once open and online, reviews can be dynamic, interactive, and conducted in real time (e.g., Frontiers).
 And with the participation of many